stephania07/stephania07.github.io/README.md

 ### Project portofolio
 *A list of projects
-*When I Click on a project, I see more details
+*when I Click on a project, I see more details